tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 **outint**
 *Server Only*

-Defines the intrface connected to the internet.
+Defines the interface connected to the internet.

 Default: eth0
+Value: Any interface on the system

+**ipv6subnetint**
+*Client Only*

+Defines the interface that will pass on the IPv6 subnet.

+Default: wlan-ap
 Value: Any interface on the system

 **yggint**
 *Server Only*